EricTurnerDev/desktop-scripts-bb/README.md

 ## Scripts

+* imgur - Upload images to Imgur from the command line.
-* snapraid_aio.bb — All-in-one SnapRAID script for managing a DAS (Direct Attached Storage).
+* snapraid_aio — All-in-one SnapRAID script for managing a DAS (Direct Attached Storage).

 ---